Ombi-app/Ombi.Docs/docs/info/startup-parameters.md

 ### Linux

 This one has a lot of variety involved, so a few common options will be broken down here.
+For most 'nix variants, Ombi will run as a service (especially when installed via the apt repo), so the _service_ file itself will need editing to include the parameters to be used at launch each time.

 === "Systemd"
     1. Coming soon.

 === "Upstart"
     1. Coming soon.

+### Docker

+This varies depending on the package maintainer (hotio or linuxserver).
+Generally, the parameters can be passed in as ENV variables - however this should be confirmed with the package maintainer directly.